interpretml/interpret/README.md

 ## Contact us

-Multiple ways to get in touch:
+There are multiple ways to get in touch:
 - Email us at interpret@microsoft.com
 - Or, feel free to raise a GitHub issue